 As is often the case in life, the answer is simply to get organized.

-Getting your Twitter feed well-organized is one of the best ways to selectively track it in the way that makes sense for your business.
+Getting your Twitter feed well-organized is one of the best ways to selectively track it in a way that makes sense for your business.
 That way you can choose which information is necessary, even on a dynamic network like Twitter that has thousands of tweets pouring in every minute.

 So…is there a magic spell that can organize your Twitter-feed better?
 Yes, and it’s called ‘Twitter List’.